Mandice/node-dbhouse/README.md

 ---
 DBHouse is a generic database API framework, it makes developer to be able to access any kinds of database via generic API.
 API was designed like SQL Syntax and easy-use.

-\* Currently, DBHouse only supports MongoDB.
+\* Currently, DBHouse only supports MongoDB with official driver ([node-mongodb-native](https://github.com/mongodb/node-mongodb-native)).

 Installation
 -